Star Trek: Prodigy: Release

 Star Trek: Prodigy premiered on the streaming service Paramount+ on October 28, 2021, and on the cable channel Nickelodeon on December 17.
 The first season was broadcast in Canada on CTV Sci-Fi Channel, and was released in other countries as Paramount+ was made available to them.
 The season was removed from Paramount+ when the series was canceled in June 2023.

 In October 2023, Netflix picked up the series for streaming in the U.S. and most international territories.
 Excluded were Canada, where the series would remain on CTV.ca and the CTV App, and European countries where SkyShowtime (a combination of Paramount+ and Peacock) was available.
 The first season was released on Netflix in December 2023.
 The second season was made available in France on france.tv on March 22, 2024, before it was released on Netflix on July 1.
 After Netflix decided to let the license for the series expire, the first season was removed from the service on June 24, 2025.
-The second season will be removed on December 31.
+The second season was removed on December 31.

 Reception

 Critical response

 The review aggregator website Rotten Tomatoes reported a 94% approval rating for the first season, with an average rating of 8.1/10 based on 18 reviews.
 Metacritic gave it a weighted average score of 68 out of 100 based on reviews from 5 critics, indicating "generally favorable reviews".
 For the second season, Rotten Tomatoes reported a 100% approval rating with an average rating of 8.5/10 based on 6 reviews.
-Star Trek: Prodigy currently holds the highest Rotten Tomatoes critic score of any series or film in the Star Trek franchise.